+Notably, \textbf{\model{}-Pro} consistently outperforms MedSAM across all human body regions, even when MedSAM is prompted with the most accurate box (Tight), and achieve significantly superior average performance over all categories (paired $t$-test $p < 2 \times 10^{-9}$).

+For lesion segmentation, \textbf{\model{}-Pro} underperforms MedSAM (Tight) due to the small lesion size, where the box prompts provide very strong priors to MedSAM, as evidenced by the oracle box even outperforming MedSAM's output on DSC score.
+When perturbing the box prompts, MedSAM (Loose) shows significant performance drops across all regions and metrics.

+On \textbf{class-wise results}, in Figure 4 (b), we present the performance difference between \model{}-Pro and MedSAM on each category, with respect to the spatial irregularity of regions.
+Inspired by BiomedParse~\cite{zhao2024foundation}, we define spatial irregularity with two factors: the ratio of ground truth to the tightest convex, denoted as `Convex Ratio'; the DSC score between oracle box prompt and ground truth, denoted as `Oracle Box DSC'.
+We observe that \model{}-Pro achieves greater improvement on targets with more irregular shapes, while MedSAM outperforms on some relatively regular-shaped targets.

-We further present the \textbf{qualitative results} from two representative examples to illustrate the performance gap between \textbf{\model{}-Pro} with MedSAM.
-In Fig.~\ref{fig:medsam_visualization}, the upper row shows myocardium segmentations on a CT image.
-As the myocardium is hard to be referred by the rectangular box prompt, MedSAM generate unsatisfactory prediction which wrongly includes the left heart ventricle surrounded by the myocardium.
-By comparison, \model{}-Pro generate the desirable prediction via the word `myocardium`.
-It reveals the fundamental dilemma underlying MedSAM: spatial prompts can be ambiguous in complicated situations.
+We further present \textbf{qualitative results} from two representative examples in Figure 4 (d).
+The upper row shows segmentation of myocardium with a relatively irregular shape.
+MedSAM incorrectly includes the left heart ventricle surrounded by the myocardium.
+By comparison, \model{}-Pro generates accurate predictions when simply prompted with the word `myocardium'.